phymbert/spark-search/README.md

 (*) Results of elasticsearch hadoop benchmark must be carefully reviewed, contribution welcomed

 ## Release notes

+##### v0.1.7

+* Enable caching of search index rdd only for yarn cluster, and as an option.
+* Remove scala binary version in parent module artifact name
+* Expose SearchRDD as a public API to ease Dataset binding and hdfs reloading
+* Fix and enhance Search Java RDD API
+* Fix string query builder does not support analyzer

 ##### v0.1.6
 * Switch to multi modules build: core, sql, examples, benchmark